Sabitlenmiş Tweet

 @mailspec

 Director of compliance strategy here at MailSPEC.
-We provide AI governance of communications for regulated industries.
-Posts on compliance and data privacy.
+We provide AI data classification and governance in sovereign control for regulated industries.

 Internet Katılım Ağustos 2021